bookofproofs/bookofproofs.github.io/_sources/history/20th-century/tarski.md

 * However, it is certainly fair to say that by 1939 Tarski had an outstanding international reputation but was still forced to support himself by teaching mathematics in a high school.
 * In August 1939 Tarski travelled to Harvard University in the United States to attend another Unity of Science meeting.
 * Tarski had been in the United States for two weeks at the time.
-* By this time Tarski had two children, a son Jan and a daughter Ina, and both his wife and children had remained in Poland when he travelled to the United States in 1939.
-* Tarski was successful in obtaining permission to remain in the United States, and he then tried, with the help of many European friends, to arrange for his family to escape and join him in the United States.
 * He failed to achieve this but fortunately all three survived the war and were able to join Tarski in 1946.
 * Certainly Tarski's life was saved by being in the United States but he still had to secure a job.
 * Tarski held a number of temporary research positions: Harvard from 1939 to 1941; City College of New York in 1940; and the Institute for Advanced Study at Princeton in 1941-42 when he held a Guggenheim Fellowship.